OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

 ## Modify goal models

-Before getting started on the R codes, make sure that you have finished these steps:
+After you have registered the data layers for a goal and created a goal model, you are ready calculate the _status_ and _trend_ of this goal.
+The basic sequence of events are as follows:

+1. load ohicore and check data layers
+1. load and combine data layers for this goal
+1. calculate status
+1. calculate trend
+1. combine status and trend
+1. update `goals.csv`

- * Check that you have installed the latest versions of R, RStudio, and GitHub
+> Tip: Check that you have installed the latest versions of R and RStudio before starting.
+If an unexplained error occurs during calculation, it could be due to a software update, which could happen every month or so.
+Sometimes simply updating your software could fix the error.
- * Synchronize GitHub and Rstudio
- * Update data layers, pressure, and resilience in both layers folder and layers.csv

-### Setup
-Now you are ready to modify your goal models and calculate scores.
-Here are a few steps to set it up.
-We will use CHN Carbon Storage goal as an example:

-1. Open your project (eg. CHN) in RStudio, and open the folder of your specific assessment (eg. province2015).
-1. Run `install_ohicore.R`. _This only needs to be done once to load all the background functions for OHI._
+### Load ohicore and check data layers
+These steps will help you set up for goal modifications:

-1. Run `calculate.scores.R` from line 1 all the way through `Load Scenario Layers` section. _This will load all the data layers and call the background functions for your next step_.
+1. Run `pre_scores.R` _This will load ohicore, check data layers, and call the R functions for your next step_.
 1. In `conf` sub-folder, open `functions.R`. _This is where all the status and trend calculations occur._
 1. Go to the appropriate goal section.

-### Model modification
-Your repository is pre-loaded with r codes for calculations from the 2014 Global assessment.
-Regardless of how you have changed your models, the basic sequence of events are similar for all goals.
-In `functions.R`, each goal is set up as a function (eg. ``` HAB = functions(layers) {...} ```) and you will make modifications for each goal within its function (ie. the { }).
-Below is the step-by-step instruction on how to modify CS goal model and calculate its status and trend, as an example.
+`functions.R` is pre-loaded with r codes for calculations from the 2014 Global assessment as a reference.
+Each goal is set up as a function (eg. ``` HAB = functions(layers) {...} ```) and you will make modifications for each goal within its function (ie. the { }).

-#### Load data
+### Load data
 1. **Identify and select the data layers** we need. _(Note that the layer names are what was set up in layers.csv.
 Now the toolbox will look for those layers)_

 ```